ortlergruppe duesseldorfer huette

 Stelvio village

-Stelvio, the main village of the extensive municipality between Mt.
+Stelvio, the main village of the sprawling municipality between Mt.
 Ortles and the…

 2. sulden ortsteil aussersulden